SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/office-experience.md

 > [!NOTE]
 > We recommend specifying 'Current Channel' to take advantage of Breadcrumb patterns and future enhancements to Office Apps.
 Learn more about [specifying update channels for Office Apps](/deployoffice/updates/overview-update-channels)

-Breadcrumb patterns for SharePoint Embedded Application Apps are constructed from Container properties configured for your Apps.
+Breadcrumb patterns for SharePoint Embedded Application Apps are constructed from container properties configured for your Apps.
 The following diagram maps the container properties to breadcrumb presentation in Office clients:

 ![Screenshot of breadcrumb pattern in SharePoint Embedded Applications](../../images/office2.png)